 Enter Bird's Name in Search Box:

 Warblers are some of the smallest birds found on the North American continent.
-They are known for their long migrations, traveling from South America and the West Indies, to the northern regions of Canada and back again.
+They are known for their long migrations, traveling from South America and the West Indies to the northern regions of Canada and back again.
 These small jittery birds hardly ever stop moving, almost always hopping from branch to branch, scurrying along the tree trunks and limbs.
-There are others who live on the ground, hidden in the under growths, where you may only hear their songs and not see the birds singing them.
+There are others who live on the ground, hidden in the undergrowths, where you may only hear their songs and not see the birds that are actually singing them.